Nerve (2016 film): Plot

-High school senior Venus "Vee" Delmonico longs to leave Staten Island for college, but is reluctant to tell her single mother because they continue to mourn the recent death of Vee's older brother.
+High school senior Venus "Vee" Delmonico longs to leave Staten Island for college, but is reluctant to tell her single mother because they continue to mourn the recent death of Vee's older brother and the price of college.
 Her friend Sydney is popular on Nerve, an online reality game in which users either enlist as "players" or pay to watch as "watchers".
 Players accept dares given by the watchers in order to receive money and a spot in the final.

 After Sydney chastises Vee's unadventurous nature, Vee decides to sign up as a player on Nerve.
 Her first dare is to kiss a random stranger.
 At a diner, she kisses Ian, who dances and sings to Vee, revealing he is another player on a dare.
-The watchers dare Ian to take Vee to Manhattan, and together, they travel to Manhattan and complete several dares: they try on expensive clothes, Vee gets a tattoo, and Ian drives his motorcycle at 60 mph blindfolded.
+The watchers dare Ian to take Vee to Manhattan, and together, they travel to Manhattan.
+After their first dare of trying on expensive clothes, the fear of her mom catching her in the city gets to her and she decides it's time to go back to Staten Island.
+However, with the encouragement of Ian to step out of her comfort zone, and the next dare's cash prize, Vee continues to play the game.
+Thus, together they complete several dares: Vee gets a tattoo, and Ian drives his motorcycle at 60 mph blindfolded.
 This, as well as Vee and Ian's chemistry, allows them to become two of the top players.

 Jealous of Vee's popularity on Nerve, Sydney accepts a dare at a party to cross a ladder between two buildings, but she bails during the dare and is eliminated from Nerve.
 Vee arrives at the party and catches Sydney making out with J.P, a boy Vee has a crush on.
 As they argue, Vee discovers from her hacker friend Tommy that Ian was dared into bringing Vee to the party and incite an argument between her and Sydney.

 Vee receives a dare to complete Sydney's dare of crossing the ladder between the two buildings, which she completes.
 Realizing how dangerous Nerve is, Vee attempts to report the game to the police but is disbelieved.
 As a result, all of the money in her and her mother's joint bank account is removed.
 Nerve player Ty knocks Vee out in order to keep her in the game.